 As felt throughout Virginia, agency resources continue to be squeezed by budget reductions that affect not only the funding we have available to pass through to localities, but also our ability to provide the level of technical assistance and support that our local and state criminal justice partners have come to expect.
 As of the beginning of FY2010 agency staff has been reduced by more than 20%.
 Overall general funds have been reduced by more than 7%.
-Federal stimulus funding has primarily been targeted at filling existing budget reductions in local sheriff's offices, and providing training support to local victim service providers and their law enforcement partners.
+Federal stimulus funding has primarily been targeted at filling existing budget reductions in local sheriffs offices, and providing training support to local victim service providers and their law enforcement partners.

 Not withstanding resource challenges we continue to meet our core mission.
-The agency continues to make available grant funding to our local criminal justice partners, covering a wide range of subjects.
+The agency continues to make available grant funding to our local criminal justice partners, covering a wide range of criminal justice program areas.
 These include grants to local programs in the following areas; support to crime victims, local community corrections programs, juvenile delinquency prevention programs, and local law enforcement agencies.
 For fiscal year 2010 we will make approximately 800 grants that provide direct support to local criminal justice programs.
 Additionally, we continue to provide programmatic technical assistance to localities and grantees on subjects that encompass all aspects of the criminal justice system in Virginia.
-We also continue to offer training programs directed to criminal justice personnel that include; Law Enforcement officers, Victim Service providers, Private Security personnel, Juvenile Delinquency prevention specialists, and Commonwealth Attorneys.
+We also continue to offer training programs directed to criminal justice personnel that complement our grant funds.
+This includes training directed to; Law Enforcement officers, Victim Service providers, Private Security personnel, Juvenile Delinquency prevention specialists, and Commonwealth Attorneys.
 We also continue to provide regulatory and certification services to the private security, bail bonds, and locksmith industries.

 These budget reductions have required us to review and in many instances change our business practices to better align them with the reduced staffing level.
 In some cases this will require that we change our role in performing a function, in other cases we may not be able to perform a function at all.
-In summary, there may be many changes to our business practices during the current fiscal year.
+In summary, we continue to provide our core services during this difficult budget period.